na-na-hi/renget/archive/CSP_Brushes_Public_Edit.md

 -> **This is a publicly editable rentry.
 The edit code is `4chan`. ** [**[edit this rentry here]**](https://rentry.org/CSP_Brushes_Public_Edit/edit)<- !!! info
-    - Textures can be exported by applying to default brushes and exporting but ==3D models as of yet have no convenient way of being shared.==
+    - Textures can be exported by applying to default brushes and exporting
- 		 - Probably a way by going into your appdata folder.
     - Brushes are searchable by ID
     - [Wishlist Rentry](https://rentry.org/Brush_Wishlist) For listing brushes people want
     - [Translated Plugin Rentry](https://rentry.org/CSP_English_Plugins)